 Henry V -1989 – The St Crispin’s Day speech

 Groundhog Day – it’s hard to tell… I suppose the entire movie was about that realization moment.

 Koyaanisqatsi – There is a crowded escalator, people are decending, the music is… well, the music is Phillip Glass, and I make eye contact with one person in the throng.

 Movie Reviews3-22-05: Run Lola Run is a beautiful film.
-This is the first action movie I’ve ever seen who’s main focus was the philosophical construct of determinism.
+This is the first action movie I’ve ever seen who’s main focus was playing with determinism.
 There is a moment in the film that is quite comparable to the brilliant moment in The Matrix (before all those other Matrix movies ruined it) after Neo is shot, he stands up again and says, “No” to the rain of bullets coming at him.
 But this movie is far more direct.
 Far more simple.
 It’s about love causing transcendence.

 8-9-03: Monsters Inc. Why didn’t someone command me to see this movie?!
 I laughed out loud for an hour and a half!
 The details bedazzled me (did you pause the movie to read the headlines of the newspaper Roz was reading?), the animation rocked, the story warmed my heart and was tight and…. and …. gush gush gush.
 Wow.
 I’m in awe of the completeness of this zany world they created.
 Thank you, Pixar people, Disney people!